adrian-pino/cpu-ram-power-extraction/README.md

-# xgain-streaming-experiments

-This repository contains scripts and tools for monitoring CPU, RAM, and power consumption, as well as streaming video experiments.
-The collected data can be used to generate plots for analysis.
+# Computing metrics extraction for a Drone-5G-Streaming-Service

+This repository contains scripts and tools for extracting CPU/RAM and power consumption while a processing task is being carried.
+The selected processing task is a video streaming transmission (making use of ffmpeg9, although any other app could be executed, and the CPU/RAM & power consumption extraction should work without being affected.
+For the power consumption extraction in specific, a smart plug (Shelly Plug S) is being used.
+Such device sends the consumption periodically via MQTT, which could be extracted using the monitor_power_consumption script.

+Such repository is under the context of the project XGAIN which has been funded by the European Union.
+In specific, is under the umbrella of the dry-run lab testing actitivies for a use case where a drones will provide streaming services over 5G.
+Such streaming should be processed in the Edge.

 ## Directory Structure